Palestine, TX 75801

 Enjoy Palestine’s Unique Spring Festivals

-Although you can see the blooming dogwoods throughout the spring season, you won’t want to miss the 80th Annual Dogwood Trails Celebration.
-Held the last two weekends in March and the first in April, the festival is made up of fun and family-friendly events throughout town, including a car show, historic tours, and an Easter egg hunt.
-Head to downtown Palestine for the Dogwood Trails Festival, where you and your kids will indulge in delicious food, listen to live music at two stages, and play in a Kids Zone featuring bumper cars, a rock wall, pony rides, face painting, and much more.
+Although you can see the blooming dogwoods throughout the spring season, you won’t want to miss the Texas Dogwood Trails Celebration.
+Held the last two weekends in March and the first in April, the festival is made up of fun and family-friendly events throughout town, including a car show and historic tours.
+Head to downtown Palestine for the Dogwood Trails Festival, where you and your kids will indulge in delicious food, listen to live music at two stages, and play in a Kids Zone.
+Make sure you're here for the Dogwood Trails Celebration's third weekend, when top country music stars come to town for the Wiggy Thump Festival.

 Yet that’s not all.
-Listen to all the sweet folk music at the 17th Annual Palestine Old Time Music and Dulcimer Festival (March 22-24), a three-day event featuring performances by some of the best dulcimer players in the country.
-Stay a little later in April for one of the most unique races in Texas: The 1836 Chuckwagon Race (April 20-22).
+Listen to all the sweet folk music at the Old Time Music and Dulcimer Festival (Last full weekend in March), a three-day event featuring performances by some of the best dulcimer players in the country.
+Stay a little later in April for one of the most unique races in Texas: The 1836 Chuckwagon Race (April 17 - 26).
 Watch as colorful (and oftentimes whimsical) horse-drawn chuck wagons vie for bragging rights like chariot racers in ancient Rome.
 Along with all the adrenaline-pumping action, there’s live music, daily trail rides, clinics, and auctions.

 Hop Aboard the Texas State Railroad

 There’s more than one way to see Palestine’s famous dogwoods.
-Book your spot on the Texas State Railroad’s Dogwoods in Bloom ride to see the whites of the dogwoods and the verdant greens of the Piney Woods roll by from your seat in an old-fashioned train car.
+Book your spot on the Texas State Railroad’s Dogwood Brunch Train ride to see the whites of the dogwoods and the verdant greens of the Piney Woods roll by from your seat in an old-fashioned train car.
 Along with being a fantastic way to observe East Texas’ spring colors, it’s a memorable experience perfect for if you’re traveling with your sweetheart or your family.
 After all, it’s not every day you get to ride a vintage train.

-The Dogwoods in Bloom excursion isn’t the only ride the Texas State Railroad is offering this spring.
-Check the Texas State Railroad’s website for more information and to buy your tickets.
+The Dogwood Brunch Train excursion isn’t the only ride the Texas State Railroad is offering this spring.
+Savor Texas-brewed beers and a mouthwatering barbecue dinner on Pints in the Pines, or enjoy a romantic evening on the rails with decadent chocolates, delicious Italian fare and wine, and views of the stars on Wines in the Pines.
+Check the Texas State Railroad’s website for more information on any upcoming rides and to buy your tickets.

 Admire All the Historic Architecture